swiftlang/swift-evolution/proposals/nnnn-string-validating-initializers.md

 }
 ```

+The `String.init(validatingAsUTF8:)` functions convert their whole input, including any embedded `\0` code units.

-`String` already features a validating initializer for UTF-8 input.
-It is intended for C interoperability,  but its argument label does not convey the expectation that its input is a null-terminated C string.
-We propose to rename it in order to clarify this:
+`String` already features a validating initializer for UTF-8 input, though it is intended for C interoperability.
+Its argument label does not convey the expectation that its input is a null-terminated C string, and this has caused errors.
+We propose to change the labels in order to clarify the preconditions:

 ```swift
 extension String {